threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 ## Conclusion

 Deployment of QSFS is now complete.
-In the next section, we'll cover concerns regarding the ongoing operation of a QSFS system, including how to recover from back end failures.
+In the next section, we'll cover concerns regarding the ongoing operation of a QSFS system, including how to recover from backend failures.